adityavhegde/self-care/README.md

 # self-care
-A tiny system tray app, that takes care of you Currently being built.
+A tiny system tray app, that takes care of you.

+Currently being built.